-Whether you’re building new infrastructure, expanding, or renovating an existing space, Tech Plan knows there’s a lot to consider.
+Whether you’re building new infrastructure, expanding, or renovating an existing space – there’s a lot to consider.

 Capacity demands, scalability, and storage all play a critical role in maximizing your bottom line and budget.
 Your critical IT infrastructure should work to empower you as your business develops or expands.

-Many business owners face the ultimate question: should I keep my data center on premise, or go the co route?
-Data Centers and colocation have their unique benefits and drawbacks.
+Many business owners face the ultimate question: should I keep my data center on premise, or go the colocation route?
+Each have their unique benefits and drawbacks.
 Let’s dive deeper into both.

 On-Premise Data Centers

 On-premise storage uses in-house hardware and software.
 This essentially means your team is in complete control.